Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/binaries-validator-sentry-setup.md

 **Run Heimdall**

-Starting Heimdall is fairly easy, the below command will start heimdall using the genesis file in `~/.heimdalld/config/genesis.json`.
+Starting Heimdall is fairly easy, the below command will start Heimdall using the genesis file in `~/.heimdalld/config/genesis.json`.
 Make sure that you start Heimdall for your Sentry Node first and only then start it for your Validator Node.

 ```js